Lesson 3: Converters

 git checkout lesson-3

 Command, queries and events are not always objects.
-When they travel via different channels, coming from outside, they are mostly converted to simplified format, like
+When they travel via different asynchronous channels, they are converted to simplified format, like JSON

 or XML